mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 exponential of minus such negative number.
 To provide concrete examples of what a microstate can look like, [@Fig:ch1_fig02](A) shows three molecular systems relevant to biology.
-In the first example, we have the classic ligand-receptor binding problem; here, we imagine a solution can be discretized in space into a series of small boxes.
+In the first example, we have the classic ligand-receptor binding problem; here, we imagine that a solution can be discretized in space into a series of small boxes.
 In each of these boxes, one and only one ligand molecule can fit in.
 In principle, we can list all possible spatial arrangements of ligands.
 We could then calculate the relative likelihood of finding the system in any configurations as long as we can assign an energy value to each of them.
 The second example focuses on ligand-gated ion channels.
-In this particular system, we care about the ion channel's state--either open or closed--and the ligands' binding configuration.
+In this particular system, we care about the ion channel's state---either open or closed---and the ligands' binding configuration.
 If the channel responds to the ligand's concentration by changing its probability of gating, we can calculate using equilibrium statistical mechanics.
 Finally, the third example shows different configurations of a small patch of the cell membrane.
 All deformations of a membrane have energetic costs associated with them.
 By listing all possible membrane configurations, we can calculate the most likely shape of a membrane given the forces and stresses acting on it.